Axnjr/SEM7/RealTimeBDA.md

 (Clustering is a fundamental concept in data analysis and machine learning, where the goal is to group similar data points into clusters based on their characteristics.)
 ### Common Distance Measures
 - **Euclidean Distance**
 is the most widely used distance measure in clustering.
-It calculates the straight-line distance between two points in n-dimensional space.
+It calculates the `straight-line` distance between two points in `n-dimensional space`.
 The formula for Euclidean distance is:<br>
 `d(p,q)= Σ i=1n​ sqrt((pi​ − qi)^2)`
 where,
   - `p` and `q` are two data points